LukeMathWalker/pavex/docs/guide/request_data/body/byte_wrappers.md

-# Low-level access
+# Bytes

-[`BufferedBody`][BufferedBody] is Pavex's main interface to work with the bytes of the incoming request body.

-[`BufferedBody`][BufferedBody] consumes the [raw byte stream](../wire_data.md#rawincomingbody) and buffers the entire body of the incoming request in memory.\
+[`BufferedBody`][BufferedBody] consumes the [raw byte stream](../wire_data.md#rawincomingbody) and buffers the entire body of the incoming request in memory.
 At the same time, it takes care of enforcing [sane limits](#body-size-limit) to prevent resource exhaustion attacks.

 ## Registration

-To use [`BufferedBody`][BufferedBody] in your project, you need to register a constructor for it.
+To use [`BufferedBody`][BufferedBody] in your application, you need to import its constructor from `pavex`:
-You can use [`BufferedBody::register`][BufferedBody::register] to register its default constructor and error handler:

 --8<-- "doc_examples/guide/request_data/buffered_body/project-installation.snap"

-1. You also need to register a constructor for [`BodySizeLimit`][BodySizeLimit]!

-If you're using the default [`ApiKit`](../../dependency_injection/kits.md), you don't need to register a constructor for [`BufferedBody`][BufferedBody] manually: it's already included in the kit.

 ## Use cases